 If you want to know what personal data we have about you, you can ask us for details of that personal data and for a copy of it (where any such personal data is held).
 This is known as a “subject access request”.

-To make this as easy as possible for you, a Subject Access Request Form is available for you to download here, complete and post back to us alternatively you can complete and submit via our online form.
+To make this as easy as possible for you, a Subject Access Request Form is available for you to download here, complete and post back to us.
 You do not have to use this form, but it is the easiest way to tell use everything we need to know to respond to your request as quickly as possible.
+Visit our Subject Access Requests page for more information on how we process them.

 There is not normally any charge for a subject access request.
 If your request is ‘manifestly unfounded or excessive’ (for example, if you make repetitive requests) a fee may be charged to cover our administrative costs in responding.